fadion/Maneuver/README.md

 ## Authors

 **Fadion Dashi** is the author of Maneuver.
-He's a PHP, Laravel and Objective-C developer that lives in Tirana, Albania and runs his own company at (Streha shpk)[http://www.streha.al].
+He's a PHP, Laravel and Objective-C developer that lives in Tirana, Albania and runs his own company at [Streha shpk](http://www.streha.al).

 **Baki Goxhaj** is the author of PHPloy, on which Maneuver is based.
 He's a freelance PHP, Laravel and Wordpress developer that lives in Vlora, Albania.
-Find him at (WPLancer)[http://www.wplancer.com].
+Find him at [WPLancer](http://www.wplancer.com).